TheGirlThatLived/n1-replay-mod/README.txt

 === Automated installation ===
 Download "Install.cmd" [Windows] or "Install.sh" [Linux] and execute it.
+Run it again whenever you want to check for updates.

 === Manual installation ===
 1. If you are getting this from GitHub, click "Code" -> "Download ZIP".